 task_b << task_a

-All right, now you got the terminologies, time to dive into the code!
-Adios boring part 👋
+All right, now you have the terminologies, time to dive into the code!
+Adios the boring part 👋

 Coding your first Airflow DAG

-There are 4 steps to follow to create a data pipeline.
-Don’t forget, your goal is to code the following DAG:
+There are 4 steps to create any data pipeline.
+Let’s go back to our example:

-The first step is to import the classes you need.
-To create a DAG in Airflow, you always have to import the DAG class.
+The first step is to make some imports.
+To create a DAG in Airflow, you have to import the DAG class.
 After the DAG class, come the imports of Operators.
 Basically, for each Operator you want to use, you have to make the corresponding import.
-For example, you want to execute a Python function, you have to import the PythonOperator.
-You want to execute a bash command, you have to import the BashOperator.
-Finally, the last import is usually the datetime class as you need to specify a start date to your DAG.
+For example, if you want to execute a Python function, you have to import the PythonOperator.
+If you want to execute a bash command, you have to import the BashOperator.
+Finally, the last import you need is the datetime

 from airflow import DAG